Find excursions

 December 6 - Constitution Day

-December 8 - Day of the Imaculate Conception
+December 8 - Day of the Immaculate Conception

 December 25 - Christmas Day